finite-element/finite-element-course/doc/source/L4_feprobs.rst

 .. proof:proof::

+   (Very similar to the proof of the estimate for averaged Taylor polynomials.)

    Let `x` and `y` be two points in `\Omega`.
 We note that `f(s)=u(y+s(x-y))` is a `C^0`, piecewise polynomial function of `s`.
 Let `s_0 = 0 < s_1 < s_2 < \ldots < s_{k-1} < s_k = 1` denote the points